5 Most Common Mistakes Beginners Make in Ant Keeping

 Mistake Number 1: Don’t Do Enough Research About A Species

 As you probably already know, the world is full of different species of ants!
-All around the world there are more than 12,000 of them!
-They are a lot!
+All around the world, there are more than 12,000 of them!
+That’s a lot!

 Formica species eating jelly cups

-Some of them live on top of the tallest mountains, in extremely harsh weather conditions!
-Others live at the heart of the hotter deserts, in an environment with the highest temperature on the planet!
+Some of them live on the tallest mountains, in extremely harsh weather conditions!
+Others live in the hottest deserts, in an environment with the highest temperatures on the planet!

-So, as you can imagine, every ant has their own specific requirements.
-Things like temperature, humidity, and food types can vary a lot between different species of ants.
+So, as you can imagine, every ant has its own specific requirements.
+Factors like temperature, humidity, and food types can vary greatly among different species of ants.

-Your job, as an ant keeper, is to research as much as possible all the peculiar characteristics of the species you wanna keep.
-You need to know the humidity levels, the temperature, what food they like to eat, and if and when they need hibernation.
+Your job, as an ant keeper, is to research as much as possible about the peculiar characteristics of the species you want to keep.
+You need to know the humidity levels, the temperature, what food they prefer, and if and when they need hibernation.

 DIY ytong ant nest

-If just one of these requirements is not met, you can instantly lose all the progress you’ve made!
+If just one of these requirements is not met, you can easily lose all the progress you’ve made!
 Remember, do your research before buying a queen ant!

-If you’re an absolute beginner and are just now starting to get interested in starting your own ant colony, I would suggest you check out this other guide!
+If you're an absolute beginner and are just now starting to get interested in starting your own ant colony, I would suggest checking out this other guide!
 In this one, I explain how you can start this amazing hobby with just $1!
-Yeah, you heard right!
+Yes, you heard right!
 Just $1!

 Mistake Number 2: Checking Your Queen Ant Too Frequently

-So you’ve done all the needed research and have finally pulled the trigger and bought your first queen ant?
+So you’ve done all the necessary research and have finally pulled the trigger and bought your first queen ant?
 Congratulations!
 You’re in for an amazing journey!

 But now comes the hard part!
-When the first queen arrives you don’t think of anything but her!
+When the first queen arrives, all you can think about is her!
 I know the feeling!
-Every 10 minutes you wanna make sure that she’s doing ok, getting ready to create an amazing and giant ant empire!
+Every 10 minutes, you want to make sure she’s doing okay, getting ready to create an amazing and giant ant empire!

 Crematogaster scutellaris queen inside a test tube

-Every time you check how your queen is doing and remove the cover of the test tube setup or the founding nest, she starts to think that the chamber she’s in has been compromised!
+Every time you check on your queen and remove the cover of the test tube setup or the founding nest, she starts to think that the chamber she’s in has been compromised!

 She might think that the place where she wants to start her own ant colony is no longer safe!
-This creates a ton of stress on the queen, and lowers the chance that she will successfully lay her first batch of eggs!
+This creates a lot of stress for the queen and decreases the chance that she will successfully lay her first batch of eggs!

-If you wanna find out more about the things you have to do just after getting your queen ant, I would suggest you check out this other guide!
+If you want to find out more about the things you need to do just after getting your queen ant, I would suggest checking out this other guide!
 In this one, I expand on this topic, listing all the important steps you need to take at the start of your future ant empire!

 Mistake Number 3: Overestimating The Pace Of Growth Of The Colony

 This one is very common among first-time ant keepers.
 Usually, when beginner ant keepers catch or buy their first ant, they overestimate the pace of growth of the colony.
-And in many cases by some margin!
+In many cases, by quite a margin!

 A Formica cinerea colony inside a ytong nest

-The pace of growth of an ant colony isn’t linear, but is very similar to an exponential function.
-At the start of the life of a colony, the development is very slow, and the first batch of eggs takes a lot of time to develop into fully formed adult workers.
+The growth rate of an ant colony isn’t linear; it resembles an exponential function.
+At the start, the development is very slow, and the first batch of eggs takes a long time to develop into fully formed adult workers.

-Some species grow a lot faster than others, but the trend of growth is very similar for all ant species.
-For example, a colony of Camponotus Nicobarensis takes a lot less time to reach 100 workers if compared with a colony of Camponotus Ligniperda.
+Some species grow a lot faster than others, but the growth trend is very similar for all ant species.
+For example, a colony of Camponotus Nicobarensis takes significantly less time to reach 100 workers compared to a colony of Camponotus Ligniperda.

-But once the colonies reach a considerable amount of workers, they all start to grow a lot faster.
-This is probably due to the fact that at the very beginning all the work in the colony is done by one ant: the queen.
+But once the colonies reach a considerable number of workers, they all start to grow much faster.
+This is likely due to the fact that, at the very beginning, all the work in the colony is done by one ant: the queen.

 Lasius niger colony inside a test tube

-When the colony grows, so does the workforce.
-With more and more ants doing their part in the colony, the optimizations of the various tasks increase dramatically, enabling the colony to grow faster.
+As the colony grows, so does the workforce.
+With more ants contributing, the efficiency of various tasks increases dramatically, enabling the colony to grow faster.

-If there’s one thing that beginners ant keepers need, it is patience.
-A lot of it!
-This is probably the most important quality needed in ant keeping, and without it, it’s very difficult to obtain good results!
+If there’s one thing that beginner ant keepers need, it’s patience, lots of it!
+This is probably the most important quality needed in ant keeping, and without it, it’s very difficult to achieve good results!

 Mistake Number 4: Moving The Colony Into A Nest Too Soon

-This is another very common mistake made by a lot of beginner ant keepers.
+This is another very common mistake made by many beginner ant keepers.

-The problem starts just after you’ve caught or bought your first queen ant.
-Now you’re all hyped up, and you can’t wait to put the queen into your amazing new ant nest, bought from your favorite ant keeping store!
-I can’t blame you, I’ve been there too.
+The problem begins just after you’ve caught or bought your first queen ant.
+Now you’re all hyped up, and you can’t wait to put the queen into your amazing new ant nest, purchased from your favorite ant keeping store!
+I can’t blame you; I've been there too.

-There’s just one small problem in doing that.
-The queen hates large spaces!
-If you give the queen a nest with too much space, she will probably start to feel a lot stressed.
+There’s just one small problem: the queen hates large spaces!
+If you provide the queen with a nest that is too spacious, she will likely feel very stressed.
 In a nutshell, the smaller the nest, the safer the queen feels!

-In the wild, after mating with a male, the queen starts searching for a small and quiet space, probably in the soil, where she can start to lay eggs.
-This tiny space is called the “claustral chamber”.
+In the wild, after mating with a male, the queen starts searching for a small and quiet space, usually in the soil, where she can begin to lay eggs.
+This tiny space is called the “claustral chamber.”

-When you have just caught a queen ant, or you have a very small colony with very few workers, the best thing you can do is to keep them in a test tube setup!
+When you have just caught a queen ant, or you have a very small colony with only a few workers, the best thing you can do is to keep them in a test tube setup!

 Crematogaster scutellaris inside test tube